-• The worker's diagnosis and present condition;

-- An outline of the mechanism of injury; - The worker's capacity for work; - · The need for treatment or additional rehabilitation; and - Medical co-morbidities that are likely to impact on the management of the worker's condition (subject to relevant privacy considerations).
+- The worker's diagnosis and present condition; - An outline of the mechanism of injury; - The worker's capacity for work; - The need for treatment or additional rehabilitation; and - Medical co-morbidities that are likely to impact on the management of the worker's condition (subject to relevant privacy considerations).

-Consultations with Medical Specialists/Consultant Surgeons require prior approval by the insurer, unless exempt from pre-approval by the Act or the Authority's Guidelines for Claiming Workers Compensation in effect at the time.
+Consultations with Medical Specialists/Consultant Surgeons require prior approval by the insurer, unless exempt from pre-approval by the Act or the Authority's Workers Compensation Guidelines.